thackerbroadcasting/docs/docs/legal/terms-conditions.md

 - By use of our corporate name; or
 - By use of the uniform resource locator being linked to; or
-- By use of any other description of our Website being linked to that makes sense within the context and format of content on the linking party’s site.
+- By use of any other description of our Website being linked to that makes sense within the context and format of content on the linking party's site.

-No use of Thacker Broadcasting, LLC’s logo or other artwork will be allowed for linking absent a trademark license agreement.
+No use of Thacker Broadcasting, LLC's logo or other artwork will be allowed for linking absent a trademark license agreement.

 ## iFrames